Judithokon/Ecommerce-Customer-Churn-Analysis-Using-SQL/README.md

 ### Full Project Article
+This repository contains the SQL Query written to analyze this dataset.

 For a detailed description of the project, insights, and recommendations, please check out the full article on Medium.
 The article provides a comprehensive analysis of the customer churn patterns and offers valuable recommendations to reduce churn rates.
 You can find the article at the following link: